wp-plugins/clipix-save-button/readme.txt

 == Installation ==

 Admin Search

 1. In your Admin, go to menu Plugins > Add.
 1. Search for "Clipix"
-1. Find the plugin that's labeled Clipix "Save" Button
+1. Find the plugin that's labeled Clipix "Save" Button.
 1. Click to install.
 1. Activate the plugin.
 1. A new menu item "Save Button"  will appear in the main menu.

 Download & Upload

 1. Download the plugin (a zip file) on the right column of this page.
 1. In your Admin, go to menu Plugins > Add.
 1. Select the tab "Upload".